University of Florida

 Gainesville FL 32611

-I am an associate professor of social foundations of education in the School of Teaching & Learning.
+I am a professor of social foundations of education in the School of Teaching & Learning.
 I teach graduate and undergraduate courses on the history of American education and the philosophical foundations of education.
 My scholarship has focused on the history of the American high school; the history of science, gender, and education in the postwar era; and conflicts among different governing bodies in education in the latter half of the twentieth century.
 My book, Science Education and Citizenship: Fairs, Clubs, and Talent Searches for American Youth, was published by Palgrave Macmillan in January 2013.

 Ph.D. – Indiana University, 2000, History of Education